sigmod/sqlpp/document.md

 For things beyond the cheating sheet,  SQL++ is SQL-92 compilant.
 Morever, SQL++ offers the following additional features beyond SQL-92 (a.k.a, the "++" part):

-  * Fully composable, a subquery can iteratve over any immediate collection and present anywhere in a query;
+  * Fully composable and functional, a subquery can iteratve over any immediate collection and present anywhere in a query;
   * Schema-free, the query language does not assume the existence of a fixed schema for any data it processes;
   * Correlated from terms, a right-side from term expression can refer to variables defined by from terms on its left;
   * Powerful GROUP BY, in addition to a fixed set of aggregations as in standard SQL, groups created by the `GROUP BY` clause are directly usable in nested queries.
-  * Generalized select clause, a select clause can return any collections, while in SQL-92, a `SELECT` clause has to return a collection of records.
+  * Generalized SELECT clause, a select clause can return any collections, while in SQL-92, a `SELECT` clause has to return a collection of records.

 ## <a id="DDL_and_DML_Statements">3.
 DDL and DML Statements</a>